Napoleon's exile to St. Helena: The death of Napoleon

 In his final years, Napoleon was largely inactive, though he retained a keen interest in his customary reading.
 He remained confined to Longwood for an extended period, spanning multiple months.
 His physician, François Antommarchi, recommended that he receive more fresh air, a suggestion that Napoleon disregarded due to his negative opinion of the doctor.
 He is quoted as saying, "One has the right to be ignorant, but not to lack heart."
 Antommarchi consulted with Hudson Lowe, who dismissed Napoleon's condition as merely a "diplomatic illness", despite the emperor's frequent complaints of sharp pain in his right side.
 Antommarchi diagnosed only simple constipation and prescribed a high dosage of calomel, a potent laxative that exacerbated Napoleon's existing gastric ulcer.
 On April 11, 1821, Napoleon, confined to bed, began dictating his will to General de Montholon.
 (Note: This document consists of three parts:

 The political will, featuring famous phrases like, "I desire that my ashes rest on the banks of the Seine, among the French people whom I have loved so much...
 I die prematurely, murdered by the English oligarchy and its hireling."

 The personal will, which allocates 7 million francs to his relatives and companions.

 Finally, nearly 204 million francs, according to an amount Napoleon estimated to have saved from his civil list—28 million per year, meant to be distributed to cities and all soldiers of the Grand Army.
 The royal government refused this, leading to numerous lawsuits filed by these heirs until 1857, when Napoleon III established the Saint Helena medal and a small pension for all of the Emperor's former comrades-in-arms.)
 He also added codicils related to events from his life that resurfaced in his memory.
 He continued until April 27, after which he descended into agony.
 Suffering from a stomach ulcer, Napoleon refused assistance from British doctors.
-After eight days of agony, he took his last breath on May 5, 1821, at 5:49 p.m.
+After eight days of agony, he died on May 5, 1821, at 5:49 p.m.
 His final words were reportedly "Army", "Head of the Army", or possibly "Josephine."